Transition of Magnetic Reconnection Regimes in Partially Ionized Plasmas: Discussion and Conclusion

 Unlike MHD-based models, the five-moment approach retains independent electron dynamics and associated effects beyond MHD\citep{wang2015comparison,ng2015island}.
 Our results show that in the weak coupling limit (large $\lambda_{\rm mfp, in}$), the five-moment fluid model reproduces several key kinetic features observed in PIC simulations~\citep{JJAPRL,JJAPOP}, while recovering fluid-theory predictions in well-coupled regimes.

 A key finding of this work is the transition of the current sheet structure across coupling regimes.
-Analytic fluid theories \citep{zweibel2011,Malyshkin2011} and multi-fluid MHD simulations \citep{leake2013, ni2018} often predict that the ion diffusion region broadens to the hybrid scale $d_i \chi^{-1/2}$ in the coupled regime, when ions and neutrals are well coupled.
-In contrast, our five-moment simulations show that the current sheet instead tends to thin to the ion-only inertial length $d_i$, largely independent of ionization fraction.
-This finding is consistent with experimental results from MRX \citep{Lawrence2013} and fully kinetic simulations~\citep{JJAPRL,JJAPOP}, suggesting that electron dynamics and other non-MHD effects could allow a fluid model to more faithfully capture the onset of fast reconnection.
+Analytic fluid theories \citep{zweibel2011,Malyshkin2011} and multi-fluid MHD simulations \citep{leake2013, ni2018} often predict that the ion diffusion region broadens to the hybrid scale $d_i \chi^{-1/2}$ in the coupled regime, when ions and neutrals are well coupled. {In contrast, in the weakly coupled and fast-reconnection regimes, our five-moment simulations show that the current sheet instead tends to approach the ion-only inertial length $d_i$, largely independent of ionization fraction.} This finding is consistent with experimental results from MRX \citep{Lawrence2013} and fully kinetic simulations~\citep{JJAPRL,JJAPOP}, suggesting that electron dynamics and other non-MHD effects could allow a fluid model to more faithfully capture the onset of fast reconnection.

 These results help bridge the gap between computationally expensive kinetic approaches and large-scale fluid models.
-We demonstrate that the five-moment formulation can capture the transition to fast reconnection in partially ionized plasmas, a regime of importance in environments such as the solar chromosphere and protostellar disks.
-Future work could extend to a ten-moment model with tensorial pressure for each species.
+We demonstrate that the five-moment formulation can capture the transition to fast reconnection in partially ionized plasmas, a regime of importance in environments such as the solar chromosphere and protostellar disks. {The plasmoid-coalescence studies of \citet{Murtas2021,Murtas2022} provide complementary context within the hierarchy of partially ionized plasma models.
+Those studies compare fully ionized single-fluid MHD with two-fluid ion-neutral models, including ionization and recombination in the latter work.
+The present study moves in a different direction by using a three-fluid five-moment model, with separately evolved electrons, ions, and neutrals, in a Harris-sheet reconnection configuration.
+These differences in configuration and model assumptions mean that the results should not be treated as one-to-one benchmarks, but together they illustrate how reconnection changes as additional partially ionized plasma physics is retained.} Future work could extend to a ten-moment model with tensorial pressure for each species.
 Electron pressure anisotropy and non-gyrotropy are known to influence reconnection in fully ionized plasmas~\citep{Ji2022}, and viscous thermalization is expected to become important in the partially ionized regime by modifying the current-layer structure~\citep{JJAPOP}.
-Another important extension is the inclusion of charge exchange, ionization, and recombination, which can dynamically regulate ion–neutral coupling, by, for example, acting as an effective plasma sink that facilitates inflow, thereby reshaping the current sheet and affecting the conditions required for fast reconnection.
+Another important extension is the inclusion of charge exchange, ionization, and recombination~\citep{Murtas2022}, which can dynamically regulate ion-neutral coupling, by, for example, acting as an effective plasma sink that facilitates inflow, thereby reshaping the current sheet and affecting the conditions required for fast reconnection.

 Finally, it is important to note that earlier MRX experiments were thought to be limited by the device’s small physical size, with restricted access to the decoupled regime ($\nu_{ni}L/v_A^*<1$).
 The upgraded and larger Facility for Laboratory Reconnection Experiments (FLARE) \citep{Ji2022,Ji2011} can achieve higher Lundquist numbers and access ion–neutral coupling regimes that were previously out of reach.
 This presents a valuable opportunity for future laboratory tests of both fluid (MHD and moment-based) and kinetic predictions.